betterup/heroku-buildpack-vips/README.md

 enable analyze support: yes
 enable PPM support: yes
 use fftw3 for FFT: yes
-Magick package: none
+Magick package: MagickCore
-Magick API version: none
+Magick API version: magick6
-load with libMagick: no
+load with libMagick: yes
-save with libMagick: no
+save with libMagick: yes
 accelerate loops with orc: yes
-ICC profile support with lcms: yes (lcms2) file import with niftiio: no file import with libheif: yes file import with OpenEXR: no file import with OpenSlide: no file import with matio: no
+ICC profile support with lcms: yes (lcms2) file import with niftiio: no file import with libheif: yes file import with OpenEXR: yes file import with OpenSlide: no file import with matio: no
 PDF import with PDFium: no